Markets fall after Fed Chair Powell urges patience

 “Powell went out of his way to reinstate the word ‘patient’ into the discussion on risk linked to inflation,” Brusuelas added.
 “That should be understood to mean that the Fed will not act to preempt the nascent economic recovery because of what is widely expected, and what Powell stated, will be a midyear increase in inflation that will be a function of year-ago base effects.”

-Powell’s comments Thursday echoed those of Federal Reserve Gov. Lael Brainard, who said earlier in the week that she was “paying close attention to market developments.
+Powell’s comments Thursday echoed those of Federal Reserve Gov. Lael Brainard, who said earlier in the week that she was “paying close attention to market developments.”

 “Some of those moves last week, and the speed of those moves, caught my eye,” Brainard said.